Shippable/docs/sources/platform/workflow/job/runsh.md

 * **`always `** -- Optional, and both `script` and `NOTIFY` types can be used

 ## cliConfig special handling
-If a Resource of type [cliConfig](/platform/workflow/resource/cliconfig) based Resource is added an `IN` into `runSh`, then the corresponding CLI is automatically configured and prepared for you to execute CLI specific commands.
-The runCLI job uses the subscription integration specified in `cliConfig` to determine which CLI tools to configure.
-For e.g. if you use a `cliConfig` that uses Docker based integration, then we will automatically log you into the hub based on the configuration.
+If a resource of type [cliConfig](/platform/workflow/resource/cliconfig) is added an `IN` into `runSh`, then the corresponding CLI is automatically configured and prepared for you to execute CLI specific commands.
+The job uses the subscription integration specified in `cliConfig` to determine which CLI tools to configure.
+E.g., if you use a `cliConfig` that uses Docker based integration, then we will automatically log you into the hub based on the configuration.
 This removes the need for you to having to do this manually.

 Here is a list of the tools configured for each integration type: